Subdiffusion of sticky dendrimers in an associative polymer network: Results and discussion

 The initial diffusive regime is very short for sticky dendrimers, which then quickly transitions to subdiffusion.
-The slope of the mean squared displacement plot is the minimum at $\tau_{l_{\textrm{d}}}$, which is of the order of the time required for the dendrimer to encounter stickers on the network.
+The slope of the mean squared displacement plot attains a minimum at $\tau_{l_{\textrm{d}}}$, which is of the order of the time required for the dendrimer to encounter stickers on the network.
 Due to the combined effect of sticking and trapping, the sticky dendrimer remains subdiffusive.
 To transition back to the diffusive regime, the dendrimer must either unbind from the network or be released through the fluctuations in the cage-forming strands.
 Consequently, this return to the diffusive regime typically happens at times much larger than $\tau_{a_{\textrm{x}}}$ and $\tau_{\textrm{M}}$ as shown in Figure~\ref{fig:MSD and alpha as a function of time}(a).
+Another important timescale we estimated is the self-diffusion time, $\tau_{\mathrm{self}}$, of the sticky dendrimer (($\epsilon_{\mathrm{N}},\epsilon_{\mathrm{d}},s_{\mathrm{N}},s_{\mathrm{d}})=(8,8,11,11)$) calculated using $\tau_{\mathrm{self}} = (2 R_g^d)^2 / (6D)$, where $R_g^d$ is the radius of gyration of the dendrimer and $D$ is the long time diffusion coefficient obtained from the linear terminal regime of the MSD.
+We find that the binding timescale $\tau_{l_{\textrm{d}}}$ is smaller than $\tau_{\mathrm{self}}$, indicating that the dendrimer binds to the network before diffusing over its own size.
+Consistently, the ratio of the dendrimer size to the radius of gyration of a chain containing $s_{\mathrm{d}}$ beads is greater than 1 ($2R_g^d/R_g^{s_d}=1.75$), showing that it encounters multiple stickers within a distance shorter than its own dimension, explaining the early onset of subdiffusive dynamics.

-To quantify the nature of the dendrimer’s motion in a network further, we examine the diffusion exponent $\alpha$, which characterises the scaling of the mean-squared displacement with time and distinguishes between normal and anomalous diffusion regimes.
+To quantify the nature of dendrimer motion in a network further, we examine the diffusion exponent $\alpha$, which characterises the scaling of the mean-squared displacement with time and distinguishes between normal and anomalous diffusion regimes.
 It is calculated by computing the instantaneous derivative of the MSD as given below: